 So there you have it: the only recorded case of a genuine photographic memory among ordinary human beings is, very likely, a hoax.

 That’s not to said that there aren’t folks with a really good memory.
-Kim Peek, the famous savant who was the inspiration behind Rain Man, could supposedly memorize each page of a 9,000 plus pages book, reading at a rate of 8 to 12 seconds per page (each eye reads its own page).
-This hasn’t been thoroughly tested, however.
+Kim Peek, the famous savant who was the inspiration behind Rain Man, could supposedly memorize each page of a 9,000+ page book, reading at a rate of 8 to 12 seconds per page (with each eye reading its own page).
+This has not been thoroughly tested, however.

 The American actress and author Marilu Henner, on the other hand, can supposedly remember every day of his life.
-Again, this has not been tested, and may just be a symptom of obsessive-compulsive disorder.
+Again, this has not been tested in a clinical setting, and may just be a symptom of an obsessive-compulsive disorder.

-Another savant, Stephen Wiltshire, has been called the “human camera” for his ability to draw things precisely after seeing them for only a few seconds.
-However, again, as precise as it is, he takes liberties, so it is not clear if he truly has a “photographic” memory, but it is very, very close.
+Another savant, Stephen Wiltshire, has been called the “human camera” for his ability to draw objects around him several minutes (to hours) after having seen them for the first time.
+However, again, as precise he is, he takes liberties, so it is not clear if he truly has a “photographic” memory, but he’s the closest to it.

 How to Develop Photographic Memory

-The answer is No. Photographic memory can’t be achieved, not even by using nootropics.
-The brain is not a Xerox machine.
-But, by taking nootropics and learning a few techniques, we can develop an exceptional memory.
+The answer is No. Photographic memory can’t be achieved, not even with nootropics.
+However, by taking nootropics and learning a few techniques, we can develop an exceptional memory.
+Let’s see how.